-The day after David’s death, as tears fell, Tara Mandala was enveloped in heavy rain clouds and the sky opened to mirror the grief of the Sangha.
+The day after David’s death, as tears fell, Tara Mandala was enveloped in heavy rain clouds and the sky opened, raining tears to mirror the grief of the Sangha.
 The next morning, preparations began to construct a funeral pyre on the east side of the Stupa that David had built with his own hands.
 Sangha and family traveling throughout the day and night arrived for the sunrise cremation ceremony and were received by the dawning of a clear, Dharmakaya-blue sky.
 The glory of the procession, with Tibetan instruments, ceremonial hats and robes, five-colored silk scarves, and garlands of flowers, was beautiful to behold as David’s body was placed upon the pyre.

 When the ceremony began, feather-like clouds started to dance in delicate, woven layers across the early morning sky.
 Gathered sangha offered juniper branches and silk scarves with blessings and prayers for David’s journey.
 Brilliant shafts of light emanated in all directions from the sun, as traditional offerings of oil, grain, and flowers were made to the fire while David was visualized as the deity Vajrasattva in the center.